Frequently Asked Questions

 We work exclusively with Langstroth beehive equipment.
 It consists of hand-crafted all-natural pine supers that contain 10 wax frames per box.
 At the beginning of the season, an individual beehive stands at one box tall and will grow to 3 boxes by the height of the season.

-No. We recommend reaching out to your local beekeeping association for assistance in the removal of honeybee, wasp, bumblebee, or hornet nests.
+No. We recommend reaching out to a licensed bee removal company or your local beekeeping association for assistance in the removal of honeybee, wasp, bumblebee, or hornet nests.
 We do offer swarm removals, see under “What happens if my bees swarm?”

 Honeybee colonies start at 10,000 bees and will grow up to 50,000 at the height of the season.
 A beehive population consists of 90% female workers, 10% male drones, and 1 queen.